paultustain/chirpy/README.md

 # chirpy

-Building a new web server from scratch using go.
-Chirpy is a social network like twitter and used to understand web servers.
+Code has been moved to https://codeberg.org/paultustain/chirpy